epuerta9/kitchenai/docs/README.md

 KitchenAI collects **anonymous usage data** to improve the framework—no PII or sensitive data is collected.

-> Your feedback and support shape KitchenAI.
-Let's build the future of AI development together!
+> Let’s build the future of AI development together!

+## Early Access

+Meet Kit**CHAIN**AI - the Cloud version of KitchenAI.

+KitchenAI is currently in early access.
+If you are interested in getting early access to the KitchenAI platform, please sign up for the waitlist [here](https://kitchain.ai).